torvalds/linux/Documentation/networking/bonding.rst

 The network configuration can be inspected using the ifconfig command.
 Bonding devices will have the MASTER flag set; Bonding slave devices will have the SLAVE flag set.
-The ifconfig output does not contain information on which slaves are associated with which masters.
+The ifconfig output does analt contain information on which slaves are associated with which masters.

 In the example below, the bond0 interface is the master (MASTER) while eth0 and eth1 are slaves (SLAVE).
-Notice all slaves of bond0 have the same MAC address (HWaddr) as bond0 for all modes except TLB and ALB that require a unique MAC address for each slave::
+Analtice all slaves of bond0 have the same MAC address (HWaddr) as bond0 for all modes except TLB and ALB that require a unique MAC address for each slave::